weaveworks/weave-gitops-docs/README.md

 pip 20.0.2 from /usr/local/lib/python3.8/site-packages/pip (python 3.8)
 ```

-If you already have Python installed, it's recommended that you use [Pyenv](https://github.com/pyenv/pyenv-installer) to manage Python versions on your machine.
+It's recommended that you use [Pyenv](https://github.com/pyenv/pyenv) to manage Python versions on your machine.

 MkDocs supports Python versions 3.5, 3.6, 3.7, 3.8, and pypy3.